mit-cml/appinventor-sources/CONTRIBUTING_AI.md

 - **Trigger**: editing mode + non-empty text + zero raw tool calls + zero parsed operations.
 - **Nudge message**: asks the LLM to use tools if the user's request requires changes, or respond with text only if it was a question.
+- **Streaming reset**: before the retry LLM call, the server emits a `"r:"` (reset) chunk via `streamBuffer.resetStreaming()`, then clears the buffer with `init()`.
+When the client's polling handler receives `isResetStreaming()`, it finalizes the current streaming bubble (preserving the narration text the user was reading) and sets `streamingActive = false`.
+If the retry streams new text, it appears in a fresh bubble below the finalized narration.
 - **If the retry produces tool calls**: the retry's text and operations replace the original response.
 The narration and nudge are persisted to Datastore as non-displayed messages to keep history roles alternating.
 - **If the retry is also text-only**: the original response text is kept (it's a natural reply to the user, not contaminated by the nudge).
 The retry's `providerRef` is used so stateful providers stay in sync.
 The narration/nudge exchange is not persisted.
 - **Stateful providers** (OpenAI, Gemini): the retry chains via `providerRef`; context messages are not re-sent (already in the provider's server-side state).